Rukeanu/SQL-4/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

 Please use 2 Database Views from Exercise #00 and write SQL to get female and male person names in one list.
-Please set the order by person name.
-The sample of data is presented below.
+Please specify the order by person name.
+The sample data is shown below.

 | name |
 | ------ |